 Download here the Commodore 128 manual (PDF).

 What's your Commodore 128 worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.